-In November 2012, Megan Shaughnessy moved from the east coast of the United States to California, a move that proved to be a difficult transition to make.
-In an effort to connect with her new surroundings and regain a sense of identity, Megan started a new series of self-portraits within the varying California landscape.
-In doing so, she has come to ask questions not only of her own identity, but also of what it means as a female artist to engage with the land.
+In November 2012, I moved from the east coast of the United States to California, a move that proved to be a difficult transition to make.
+In an effort to connect with my new surroundings and regain a sense of identity, I started a new series of self-portraits within the varying California landscape.
+In doing so, I came to ask questions not only of my own identity, but also of what it means as a female artist to engage with the land.
 The home is naturally considered the woman’s domain and the landscape has often been associated with ideas of freedom, either on a personal level or on a wider cultural and political level.
 In history man has conquered land, the place we call Mother Nature.
-In the Landscape merges body with the physical earth, breaking out of the domestic landscape, reconnecting with nature and confronting this new world Megan now calls home.
+In the Landscape merges body with the physical earth, breaking out of the domestic landscape, reconnecting with nature and confronting this new world I now call home.